The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 ![Kardia](https://xivapi.com/i/003000/003653_hr1.png)

-Kardia is an indefinite buff, similar to Dance Partner.
+Kardia places the 'Kardion' buff on the target.
+Kardion is an indefinite buff, similar to Dance Partner.
 After applying it to a party member it will remain on them for the duration of the raid (persisting through wipes).
-It causes all of your offensive GCDs to apply a 170 potency heal to the target.
+Kardion causes the target to receive a small heal every time you use an offensive GCD.

 - The potency of each heal is 170.
-- Both the damage roll and crit roll for the heal are independent of the damage.
+- The Kardion heal and the damage ability that triggered it do not share rolls - that goes for both critical hits, as well as the minor variance inherent to all heals and damage abilities.
 - AoE abilities must hit something to trigger it, but will only trigger it once per cast.
+- It can only be on a single target at a time - using it on another target will remove it from the first.

 - It has is a small cooldown of 5 seconds to switch targets, but no cooldown on the healing effect.
 - There is a 30 yard range limit for applying it.
 - There is also a larger range limit for the heal effect itself, but it is very large (60y or more) - it is a non-issue for nearly all content in the game.
+- If there are multiple Sages in the party, multiple Kardions on the same target will stack.

 ### Physis